-Dynamic Field Mapping: Contracts, Fallback Chains, and Sync Boundaries
+Dynamic Field Mapping: Contracts, Fallback Chains & Sync Boundaries

-Pipeline Boundaries & Scope Enforcement Link to this section
+Scope Boundary: What Field Mapping Owns Link to this section

 Registration platforms rarely emit uniform payloads.
 API versions shift, custom fields appear without notice, and CSV exports reorder columns between campaigns.
-To absorb this variance without stalling the pipeline, we enforce a Pydantic-driven validation layer that acts as a strict gatekeeper.
-The contract defines required fields, optional fields with explicit defaults, and deterministic type coercion rules.
+To absorb that variance without stalling the pipeline, the mapping layer opens with a Pydantic v2 contract that acts as a strict gatekeeper.
+The contract declares required fields, optional fields with explicit defaults, and deterministic coercion rules, so that normalization is declarative rather than a scatter of hand-rolled if branches.

 import hashlib